HSR-Enhanced Sparse Attention Acceleration: Introduction

-Moreover, when considering ReLU attention (with $\mathsf{ReLU}^\alpha$ activation, $\alpha \in \mathbb{N}_+$), we can accelerate the attention computation {\it without} any approximation error.
-ReLU attention is another attention mechanism used in transformer architecture, substituting the conventional Softmax activation function with ReLU, which has demonstrated performance comparable to Softmax attention in various downstream tasks \citep{wlgk23, hdll22}; see Section~\ref{sec:related_work} for more details.
-In the following, we present the formal definition of ReLU attention. \begin{definition}[ReLU attention] Let $Q \in \R^{m \times d} $ and $K, V \in \R^{n \times d}$ denote the query, key, and value matrix.
+When talking about ReLU activation, one can easily accelerate the computation process by only calculating the entries activated by ReLU (since other non-activated entries will eventually be set to zero by ReLU).
+ReLU attention is another attention mechanism widely used, substituting the conventional Softmax activation function with ReLU.
+ReLU attention has demonstrated performance comparable to Softmax attention in various downstream tasks \citep{wlgk23, hdll22} (see Section~\ref{sec:related_work} for more details).
+We present the formal definition of ReLU attention as follows. \begin{definition}[ReLU attention] Let $Q \in \R^{m \times d} $ and $K, V \in \R^{n \times d}$ denote the query, key, and value matrix.
 Let $\alpha \in \mathbb{N}_+$.
 The ReLU attention is:

 where (1) $A_r := \mathsf{ReLU}^{\alpha}( Q K^\top /\sqrt{d} - b) \in \R^{m \times n}$ and $\mathsf{ReLU}^{\alpha}$ denotes the $\alpha$-th power of ReLU activation for any $\alpha \in \mathbb{N}_+$, (2) $D := \diag (A_r \cdot {\bf 1}_n ) \in \R^{m \times m}$ denotes the normalization matrix, (3) $b \in \R$ denotes position bias, (4) $D^{-1} A_r \in \R^{m \times n}$ denotes the attention matrix. \end{definition}